 - Monica Grasveld, MSc, is an extremely experienced facilitator and mediator for physician groups.
 She is open, direct and improvement and patient driven.
 The Quick Scan has no secrets for her, she also knows the tool from her involvement in the External Peer Review (Visitatie) program.
 Monica was trained as a professional development coach, by Annemiek Nooteboom.

 - We met Nathalie Hugenholtz, PhD, through our physicians’ well-being project.
 She is a positive and reliable collaborator.
 She conducted her own PhD research at the AMC and knows the academic and medical world from inside out.
 She is a coach for faculty and residents.
 Their well-being (i.e. burnout and job crafting) is in good hands with her.

-- Drs Barbara Doelenman is a highly engaged expert on mindfulness and compassion.
-She lives her own teachings which makes her a great partner!
-We collaborate on mindful and compassion training for residents and faculty.
+- Barbara Doelenman, MSc is a highly engaged expert on mindfulness and compassion.
+She lives her own teachings which makes her a great teacher, trainer and partner!
+She is the founder of BFC Compassionate Care & Mindful Medicine, and initiated the International Compassion Community for daily (online) meditations for healthcare professionals.
+We collaborate with Barbara in compassion training for residents and research on (self) compassion.

 - Maud Bik, MSc is a very experienced consultant, trainer and group – and process mediator.
 Quality management in hospitals and quality management of the medical profession do not hold any secrets to her.
 Maud was trained as an occupational therapist and healthcare scientist (Erasmus University, Rotterdam, the Netherlands), has a black belt in the Lean Six Sigma method and has been schooled in communications and decision making using the Deep Democracy approach.
 Maud loves (complex) change projects with healthcare administrators and medical doctors.